 The group engages in activities such as brokerage services, financial research, wealth management, corporate finance, private Equity, and third-party administration.

 Sterling Capital Ltd is a member of the Nairobi Securities Exchange.
 It provides equity & debt financing to grow your business profitably.

 Their services include asset management, stock brokerage, fundraising for businesses, research and advisory.

-Types of investment banks
+Types of investment banks in Kenya

 The firms engaged in the investment banking industry are commonly classified into three categories: